jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-12-integrate-glue-schema-registry/index.md

   - JaehyeonKim
 images: []
 cevo: 26,27
-description: Glue Schema Registry provides a centralized repository for managing and validating schemas for topic message data.
-Its features can be utilized by many AWS services when building data streaming applications.
-In this post, we will discuss how to integrate Python Kafka producer and consumer apps in AWS Lambda with the Glue Schema Registry.
+description: Integrate Python Kafka producer and consumer apps running on AWS Lambda with the Glue Schema Registry, which manages and validates message schemas.
 ---

 [**UPDATE 2025-10-01**]